-We have audited the accompanying consolidated balance sheets of SolarEdge Technologies, Inc. and subsidiaries (the "Company") as of December 31, 2017, December 31, 2016 and June 30, 2016 and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity and cash flows for the year ended December 31, 2017, the period from July 1, 2016 to December 31, 2016, and each of the two fiscal years in the period ended June 30, 2016, and related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2017, December 31, 2016 and June 30, 2016, and the consolidated results of its operations and its cash flows for the year ended December 31, 2017, the period from July 1, 2016 to December 31, 2016, and each of the two fiscal years in the period ended June 30, 2016, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of SolarEdge Technologies, Inc. and subsidiaries (the "Company") as of December 31, 2018, December 31, 2017 and December 31, 2016, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity and cash flows for each of the years ended December 31, 2018, December 31, 2017, the period from July 1, 2016 to December 31, 2016, and the year ended June 30, 2016, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2018, December 31, 2017 and December 31, 2016, and the consolidated results of its operations and its cash flows for each of the years ended December 31, 2018, December 31, 2017, the period from July 1, 2016 to December 31, 2016, and the year ended June 30, 2016, in conformity with U.S. generally accepted accounting principles.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) and our report dated February 20, 2018 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) and our report dated February 28, 2019 expressed an unqualified opinion thereon.